top of page

 Get Messy and Bad!

 Another technique I use is to create messy, BAD art to silence that inner critic and enjoy my inner child.
-I will go out of my way to explore mix-media with a fun new challenge every week with the pure intention of making it BAD.
-It is a freedom we seldom allow ourselves and I believe hinders our ability as creators to explore our full potential.
-It is also a trick I play on my mind.
-If I go into a piece of art knowing it will suck, I don’t care if it does.
-Mission accomplished.
-If it is ok, I am pleasantly surprised and keen to push it a bit further.
-And if it is great, well then, I just discovered a new technique and possibly a true authentic form of artistic expression I didn’t have before.
+I will go out of my way to explore mixed-medium with a fun new challenge every week with the pure intention of making it BAD.
+It is my way of discovering a new technique and possibly an authentic form of artistic expression I didn't have before.

 Creative Art Retreat

-Have you always wanted to go on one of those uber expensive art retreats where you get to escape from it all into an idyllic setting and learn from a master?
+Have you always wanted to go on one of those uber expensive art retreats where you get to escape from it all into an idyllic setting and be inspired by nature?
 Personally, I haven’t had the budget for this.
 BUT, there is no reason why we must spend heaps of dough not to create one, especially on a weekend!
-Surely, there is no guilt for doting on yourself on a Sunday.
-Plus, we are saving money that we might otherwise spend on a vacation.

-For tips on how to create your own retreat, visit Substacks.
+For tips on how to create your own retreat, visit The Artistic Journey Blog.